tl4bssw/tl4bssw.github.io/teamresources.md

 <summary><strong>Scientific software</strong></summary>

 <p style="font-size: 16px;">
 "<i>Software with a large computational component.
-Further, scientific software is usually developed by multidisciplinary teams made up of scientists and software developers</i>" (Kanewala & Bieman, 2014)
+Further, scientific software is usually developed by multidisciplinary teams made up of scientists and software developers.</i>" (<a href = "https://doi.org/10.1016/j.infsof.2014.05.006">Kanewala & Bieman, 2014</a>)
 <br> <br>
-"<i>Software that aids in research, testing or design of scientific models that are used to explain and predict the behavior of real objects or systems in a variety of scientific disciplines</i>" (Shakya et al., 2020)
+"<i>Software that aids in research, testing or design of scientific models that are used to explain and predict the behavior of real objects or systems in a variety of scientific disciplines.</i>" (<a href = "https://publish.tntech.edu/index.php/PSRCI/article/view/679">Shakya et al., 2020</a>)
 </p>

+As the definitions provide above suggest, scientific software encompasses many different types of software which are developed and/or used to carry out scientific work.

 <i>Why scientific software and why now?</i>